 Janet: I love the smell of antique furniture.
 I'm going to go browse on my own if that's okay with you two.

-Maria: Go ahead, mom.
-Me and Mike will be around looking.
+Maria: Go ahead, Mom.
+Mike and I will be looking around, too.
 Just don't get lost in the store.